 On June 28, 2017, the Partnership entered into a Contribution, Exchange and Purchase Agreement with DSD Royalty, LLC (the "DSD Agreement") pursuant to which the Partnership would acquire an undivided 50% interest in certain mineral and royalty interests (the "Properties") in exchange for cash (the "Cash Purchase Right") and the remaining 50% undivided interest in the Properties in exchange for the Partnership's common units of limited partnership interests (the "Units") for aggregate consideration of approximately \$23,183,000.
-Immediately after execution of the DSD Agreement, the Partnership entered into a Participation Agreement with related parties of the Partnership, including 1307, LTD., Mr. James E. Raley, a manager on the Board of Managers, Ouiscalus Ventures, LLC, Ms. Leslie A. Moriyama, the Partnership's Chief Financial Officer, 2011 Pete & Kay Allen Family Trust, Vaughn Petroleum (DMLP), LLC, Rokeby Investment L.P., Browning C. Vaughn and MARI GST Non-Exempt Trust, along with parties unrelated to the Partnership, collectively, (the "Participants") pursuant to which the Partnership assigned the Cash Purchase Right to the Participants in exchange for the Participants' assumption of the obligation to pay the cash consideration in connection with the consummation of the transactions contemplated by the DSD Agreement.
+Immediately after execution of the DSD Agreement, the Partnership entered into a Participation Agreement with related parties of the Partnership, including 1307, LTD., Mr. James E. Raley, a manager on the Board of Managers, Ouiscalus Ventures, LLC, Ms. Leslie A. Morivama, the Partnership's Chief Financial Officer, 2011 Pete & Kay Allen Family Trust, Vaughn Petroleum (DMLP), LLC, Rokeby Investment L.P., Browning C. Vaughn and MARI GST Non-Exempt Trust, along with parties unrelated to the Partnership, collectively, (the "Participants") pursuant to which the Partnership assigned the Cash Purchase Right to the Participants in exchange for the Participants' assumption of the obligation to pay the cash consideration in connection with the consummation of the transactions contemplated by the DSD Agreement.
 Mr. William Casey McManemin, the Partnership's Chairman and Chief Executive Officer and a manager on the Board of Managers, is the sole manager of Cabana Management, LLC, the sole general partner of 1307, Ltd. Mr. Bradley J. Ehrman, the Partnership's Chief Operating Officer, is the sole member of Quiscalus Ventures, LLC.
 Mr. H.C.
 Allen, Jr., a manager on the Board of Managers, is a trustee of the Pete & Kay Allen Family Trust.
 Mr. Robert C. Vaughn, a manager on the Board of Managers, and his spouse are the only unit holders of Vaughn Petroleum (DMLP), LLC.
 Mr. Vaughn's son, Robert C. Vaughn, Jr., is the sole manager of Prevelly Investments, LLC, the general partner of Rokeby Investment, L.P.
 Browning C. Vaughn is Mr. Vaughn's daughter.
 Ms. Martha Rochelle, a manager on the Board of Managers is a trustee of the MARI GST Non-Exempt Trust.
 On June 30, 2017, The Partnership entered into a Contribution and Exchange Agreement with the Participants (the "Participant Contribution Agreements"), pursuant to which each Participant acquired Units in exchange for the assets received by the Participant pursuant to the rights assigned to the Participant in the Participation Agreement.
 The quantity of Units issued to the Participants was equal to the quantity issued pursuant to the DSD Agreement.
 The Advisory Committee reviewed the transactions and found them to be fair and reasonable and approved the terms of the Participation Agreement and the Participant Contribution Agreements and the transactions contemplated thereby.
-Each related party's approximate payment obligation under the Participation Agreement is set forth below, which represents the approximate dollar value of each related person's interest in this transaction is as set forth below:
+The value of common units issued to each related party pursuant to the Participant Contribution Agreement with such related party is set forth opposite such related party's name below, which represents the approximate dollar value of such related person's interest in this transaction:

-Dollar Value of
+Name Value of Common Units Issued

-Name Interest

-1307, Ltd. \$ 2,350,000.00
+1307, Ltd. \$ 2,259,000

-MARI GST Non-Exempt Trust \$ 1,000,000.00
+MARI GST Non-Exempt Trust \$ 961,000

-Vaughn Petroleum (DMLP), LLC \$ 800,000.00
+Vaughn Petroleum (DMLP), LLC \$ 769,000

-James E. Raley \$ 300,000.00
+James E. Raley \$ 288,000

-2011 Pete & Kay Allen Family Trust \$ 300,000.00
+2011 Pete & Kay Allen Family Trust \$ 288,000

-Leslie A. Moriyama \$ 100,000.00
+Leslie A. Moriyama \$ 96,000

-Rokeby Investments, L.P. \$ 100,000.00
+Rokeby Investments, L.P. \$ 96,000

-Browning C. Vaughn \$ 100,000.00
+Browning C. Vaughn \$ 96,000

-Quiscalus Ventures, LLC \$ 50,000.00
+Quiscalus Ventures, LLC \$ 48,000